nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Targeted:** Pertaining to the specific and selective delivery of therapeutic agents.

-### Expanded Definition and Usage\nNano-drug drug targeting is revolutionizing how treatments are delivered and administered, particularly in oncology and chronic disease management.
+### Expanded Definition and Usage:
+Nano-drug drug targeting is revolutionizing how treatments are delivered and administered, particularly in oncology and chronic disease management.
 By ensuring that drugs interact predominantly with their intended targets, this approach not only increases the treatment's efficacy but also significantly reduces collateral damage to healthy cells, which is a major issue in conventional therapies.
 The use of specific ligands that bind to biomarkers on diseased cells allows for this precision, making it possible to navigate complex bodily systems to deliver treatments where they are needed most.